davidcassany/elemental/docs/image-customization.md

 The contents of this directory include:

-* [install.yaml](../examples/elemental/customize/single-node/install.yaml) - specifies which `bootloader` and `kernel command line` arguments to use during the OS installation process and define the actual `disk size` of the image.
+* [install.yaml](../examples/elemental/customize/single-node/install.yaml) - specifies which `bootloader` and `kernel command line` arguments to apply during the OS installation process and defines the actual `disk size` of the image.
 * [butane.yaml](../examples/elemental/customize/single-node/butane.yaml) - specifies a [butane](https://coreos.github.io/butane/) configuration that defines the user that will be used to log into the booted system.
 * [kubernetes.yaml](../examples/elemental/customize/single-node/kubernetes.yaml) - specifies the user-desired `NeuVector` Helm chart as well as a remote manifest for the [local-path-provisioner](https://github.com/rancher/local-path-provisioner).
 * [release.yaml](../examples/elemental/customize/single-node/release.yaml) - specifies the reference to the desired product.
 From this product release, enable the desired Kubernetes distribution, as well as `Rancher` and `MetalLB`.
 * [suse-product-manifest.yaml](../examples/elemental/customize/single-node/suse-product-manifest.yaml) - example for a `Product` release manifest that the user has referred in the `release.yaml` configuration file.
-* [rancher.yaml](../examples/elemental/customize/single-node/kubernetes/helm/values/rancher.yaml) - custom values for the `Rancher` Helm chart that the user has enabled from the `Product` release manifest.
+* [kubernetes/helm/values/rancher.yaml](../examples/elemental/customize/single-node/kubernetes/helm/values/rancher.yaml) - custom values for the `Rancher` Helm chart that the user has enabled from the `Product` release manifest.
-* [ip-pool.yaml](../examples/elemental/customize/single-node/kubernetes/manifests/ip-pool.yaml) - local manifest to apply to the cluster and have the enabled `MetalLB` component setup an `IPAddressPool`.
+* [kubernetes/manifests/ip-pool.yaml](../examples/elemental/customize/single-node/kubernetes/manifests/ip-pool.yaml) - local manifest to apply to the cluster and have the enabled `MetalLB` component setup an `IPAddressPool`.
-* [l2-adv.yaml](../examples/elemental/customize/single-node/kubernetes/manifests/l2-adv.yaml) - local manifest to apply to the cluster and have the enabled `MetalLB` component setup a `L2Advertisement`.
+* [kubernetes/manifests/l2-adv.yaml](../examples/elemental/customize/single-node/kubernetes/manifests/l2-adv.yaml) - local manifest to apply to the cluster and have the enabled `MetalLB` component setup a `L2Advertisement`.
-* [rke2-ingress-config.yaml](../examples/elemental/customize/single-node/kubernetes/manifests/rke2-ingress-config.yaml) - local manifest that will edit the existing `rke2-ingress-nginx` Helm chart and will enable its service to be of type `LoadBalancer`.
+* [kubernetes/manifests/rke2-ingress-config.yaml](../examples/elemental/customize/single-node/kubernetes/manifests/rke2-ingress-config.yaml) - local manifest that will edit the existing `rke2-ingress-nginx` Helm chart and will enable its service to be of type `LoadBalancer`.
-* [single-node-example.yaml](../examples/elemental/customize/single-node/network/single-node-example.yaml) - custom network configuration that sets up a static IP for machines with the `FE:C4:05:42:8B:AB` MAC address.
+* [network/single-node-example.yaml](../examples/elemental/customize/single-node/network/single-node-example.yaml) - custom network configuration that sets up a static IP for machines with the `FE:C4:05:42:8B:AB` MAC address.

 #### Producing the customized image